mmgrt/bitnami-openldap-arm64/README.md

 Only single modification remains, which is how the image will get the OpenLDAP binaries we built

-It's up to you on how to deliver it in the Dockerfile.. we'll cover two options:
+It's up to you on how to deliver it in the Dockerfile.. we'll cover two options, pick one:

 #### 4.3.1. via `COPY` command